-The statistical information regarding number of cases in which requests were made by FIU-IND to other FIUs and number of cases where FIU-IND received requests from other FIUs is in Table 11.
+The statistical information regarding number of cases in which requests were made by FIU-IND to other FIUs and number of cases where FIU-IND received requests from other FIUs is in Table 9.

-Table 11: Exchange of information with foreign FIUs
+Table 9: Exchange of information with foreign FIUs

-Status of action Taken 2009-10 2010-11 2011-12 2012-13 Requests received from foreign FIUs 84 93 113 97 Requests sent to foreign FIUs 46 67 46 81 Spontaneous referrals received from foreign FIUs 9 14 22 26 Spontaneous referrals made to foreign FIUs 4 6 24 11
+Status of action Taken 2010-11 2011-12 2012-13 2013-14 Requests received from foreign FIUs 93 113 97 94 Requests sent to foreign FIUs 67 46 81 82 Spontaneous referrals received from foreign FIUs 14 22 26 51 Spontaneous referrals made to foreign FIUs 6 24 11 0

 FIU-IND does not require an MoU with foreign FIUs for exchange of information, and can do so on the basis of reciprocity.
 However, in order to enhance the level of co-operation and to provide a structured framework for better understanding, FIU-IND continued the process of negotiating MoUs with various FIUs during the year.
+During 2013-14, MOUs were signed with the FIUs of Thailand, Guernsey, Montenegro, South Africa and Ukraine.
 MoUs with more than 15 countries are under various stages of negotiation.